cdio/caio/README.md

-The emulator of the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) supports audio, video, joystick interfaces, the cartridge CRT format, and the C1541 disk drive unit (read and write); the D64 file format is not supported (yet).
+The emulator of the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) supports audio, video, joystick interfaces, the cartridge CRT format, and the C1541 disk drive unit (read and write).
+The D64 file format is not supported (yet).

-This emulator concentrates in pre-1994 games and applications and it might not work as expected with advanced games that exploit specific video/timing "tricks" discovered/developed after 1994.
+This emulator concentrates in pre-1994 games and applications and it might not work as expected with advanced games that exploit specific video/timing tricks discovered after 1994.

 ![c64-basic](images/c64-basic.gif "C64 - Basic")
 ![c64-q-bert](images/c64-q-bert.gif "C64 - Q*Bert")